 Illegal Job Interview Questions

 Dream on.
 While an employer can no longer discriminate against you for the color of your skin, they can if they don't like the color of your shoes.
-They can't chose candidates based on their religion, but it doesn't hurt if the employer knows your dad or thinks you have a winning smile.
-An employer can discriminate to their heart's content, as long as they don't discriminate in certain protected areas.
+They can't choose candidates based on their religious affiliation, but it doesn't hurt if the employer knows your dad or thinks you have a winning smile.
+An employer can discriminate to their heart's content, as long as they don't discriminate on certain protected bases, which are off-limits.

 From an employer's point of view, the interview process is about assessing an applicant's match to the position and the work culture.
-The hiring party wants to rule the applicant out or in as quickly as possible, and everything is in play - attire and composure as much as education and experience.
+The hiring managers want to rule the applicant out or in as quickly as possible.
+Everything is in play in making their hiring decision, including attire, composure, education, and work experience.
 (Read: small talk isn't really small talk.)
-That is why employers get into trouble when they ask questions that address attributes or background information about an applicant that is protected by law.
+That is why employers get into trouble when they ask questions that address attributes or background information about an applicant that is protected by law during the hiring process.

 If you are asked an illegal question, what are your options?

+- Let the interviewer know that the question was illegal.
 It can be tactfully done.
+You can simply inform the employer that their question was an inappropriate question.
 If it puts your interviewer on alert, so be it.
-You can thank your lucky stars that you found out right away that the company is still in the dark ages.
+It may be uncomfortable, but at least you can thank your lucky stars that you found out right away through these red flags that the company is still in the dark ages.

+- Answer it.
 If you can honestly give the answer they are looking for, you could consider answering the question.
-If the question is blatantly illegal, you can lie, too.
-What are they going to do, fire you for not letting them violate your civil rights?

 If you are looking for a new job and would like to learn more about protected information and illegal questions, it will be helpful to read a book on the subject.
 Matthew J. DeLuca's Best Answers to the 201 Most Frequently Asked Interview Questions (1996) is an excellent book and has a chapter devoted just to illegal questions.